SQL Schema Creator

 │ └── init_instance.sql

-├── setup_template.sql # Creates template database
+├── create_database.sql # Creates database (postgres superuser)

 ├── teardown_all.sql # Complete cluster teardown